 Check out Groupon for discounts on sailing lessons.
 They are almost always available!

-Community service and charity events can be an extremely fun way to help others while enriching the life and worldview of a child.
-There are thousands of community service opportunities out there and many are open to entire families!
+Community service and charity events can be an extremely fun way to help others while enriching the life and worldview of your family and friends.
+There are thousands of community service opportunities out there and many are open to entire families, or large groups of friends!

 Even if you don’t have a furry friend, many dog owners can’t wait to show off their dog and engage it in play.
 Most cities are teeming with great dog parks that provide an opportunity to enjoy the company of man’s best friend.